MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 This setting helps organizations choose whether external users can be included as recipients of email subscriptions.

-External users are users outside of the organization that have not been added as Azure Active Directory business-to-business (B2B) guest users.
+External users are users outside of the organization that haven't been added as Azure AD B2B guest users.
 If this setting is turned off, an external user who isn't already a guest user in the organization can't be included as a recipient of an email subscription.

 ## Featured content